Skip to Content

 Italy is where I come from and where I keep returning.
 It’s an always-a-good-time-to-go destination!
 This became true for me especially since I started living abroad, and I had the chance to visit Italy through the eyes of my non-Italian friends.

-An itinerary in northern Italy, in particular, was something I had never done before, and that is why I’m happy to share it with you today!
+An itinerary in Northern Italy, in particular, was something I had never done before, and that is why I’m happy to share it with you today!
 It’s not by chance that it’s one of the best road trips in Europe to take this summer…

 IT’S YOUR FIRST TIME IN ITALY?
 READ ALSO: